Course ObjectiveImprove knowledge of the historical development of democracy and of

 ‘democracy’ itself has by leaps and bounds found acceptance in many

 parts of the world.
 Democracy has become the standard or the rule, while

-other types of government are considered deviations or exceptions.
+other modes of government are considered deviations or exceptions.

 How and why has this evolution occurred in Europe and in other parts of